hacoo/pyflight/README.md

 To run Pyflight on Mac OS X, you will need to install Freeglut, which I have not figured out how to do (since I don't own a Mac).
 If you get it working on Mac, let me know!

-WHAT'S IN THIS REPOSITORY:
-16i_stonehenge.raw - the terrain map file.
-This is from originally from the 1998 video game, Starsiege:Tribes.
-CoLCurve2.jpg - A graph of the Coefficient of Lift curve. .fig files are MATLAB files Instructions.odp - OpenOffice presentation of game instructions

-CODE:
-airplane.py - Handles the forces acting on the airplane (including user controls) constants.py - Constant definitions geometry.py - Implements point and vector objects (Written by Jim Fix) hud.py - Implements the HUD. landscape.py - Loads the landscape from a file and draws it. part.py - old mass-spring simulation, not used (rigid body phsics used instead) pyflight.py - viewer module, responible for actualy OpenGL calls (adapted from code written by Jim Fix) quat.py - Implements quaternions (Written by Jim Fix) ridigbody.py - Implements a rigid-body simulation, this computes the actual effect of forces on the airplane. units.py - Simple unit conversion functions.

 THANK YOU TO:
 Jim Fix - http://people.reed.edu/~jimfix/ - Jim Fix taught Computer Graphics class that I wrote this program for.
 He wrote geometry.py and quat.py, and much of the OpenGL viewer code